Postpartum depression

 Postpartum depression displays the typical symptoms of depression, which is an illness that can occur at any stage of life.
 The main difference is that mothers with postpartum depression often develop strong feelings of guilt towards their baby.
 They blame themselves for failing to live up to their image of the ideal mother and worry because they find it difficult to care for the new baby.

-Indications of postpartum depression are deep sadness, sleep disturbance, lack of interest in one’s own child, self-doubt, feelings of emptiness and hopelessness, feelings of guilt.
+Indications of postpartum depression are deep sadness, sleep disorders, lack of interest in one’s own child, self-doubt, feelings of emptiness and hopelessness, feelings of guilt.

 Postpartum depression differs from the “normal” baby blues that almost half of all women who give birth experience after the baby arrives.
 The baby blues are a dip in mood that occurs after giving birth and normally lasts for a few days but occasionally persists for up to two weeks.